ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     This is a parallel FCIMC option, where excitations between determinants where at least one of the determinants is above iHighExcitsSing will be restricted to be single excitations.

-**EXPANDSPACE** [ICILevel]
-    Default=.false.
+**EXPANDFULLSPACE** [iFullSpaceIter]
+    Default=0

     This is a parallel FCIMC option.
-When this is set, the space initially is truncated at excitation level of ICIlevel.
+When this is set, the space initially is truncated at excitation level of ICIlevel, set by the value of the EXCITE parameter.
+If EXPANDFULLSPACE is set, then the system will continue to be truncated at the value set by EXCITE, but will expand to the full space after iteration iFullSpaceIter.
-    However, the space can be expanded (or shrunk) during the course of the simulation (to the full space).
-    This wants to be used with a single particle start (no need for an EXCITE or anything) and means that the simulation will start of doing a truncated 'ICILevel' calculation (you can obviously specify any initial level).
-    However, if you create a file in the directory where the job is running called EXPANDSPACE (similar to the SOFTEXIT facility), with a single integer in the file, then it will expand the working space of the algorithm to this value of the truncation.
-If you specify 0, it will allow the full space and not continue checking for the files from then on.
-Hopefully expanding the space in this way will allow quicker convergence.
+    Hopefully expanding the space in this way will allow quicker convergence, without needing to do this dynamically through the use of CHANGEVARS which may be difficult for long/queued jobs.

 Return Path Monte Carlo options
 -------------------------------